PUJITHA12-S/IBST-Technical_Assesment-/README.md

 * Pages_visited : 	Number of unique pages or screens visited by the user.
 * time_spednd : Total time (in seconds or minutes) spent during sessions.
 * Converted : 	Target label: 1 if the lead converted, 0 otherwise.
 * Churned : 	Target label: 1 if the customer churned after conversion, 0 otherwise.

+# ✅ Conclusion
+This project successfully demonstrates how AI and machine learning can enhance CRM strategy through intelligent lead scoring and customer lifecycle prediction.
+By analyzing behavioral and engagement data, we built two predictive models:
+A lead conversion model to score prospects based on activity, helping sales teams prioritize high-quality leads.

+A churn prediction model to identify at-risk customers, enabling proactive retention efforts and optimized next best actions (NBA).